ryszardtuora/ud_vs_sud/README.md

-# ud_vs_sud
+# UD vs SUD
-Comparing the learnability of two approaches to headedness for dependency grammars
+This repository provides the code to the experimentes published in the following paper:

-This repository will be updated soon (mid November 2021).
+>Tuora, R., Przepiórkowski, A., & Leczkowski, A. (2021, November).
+Comparing learnability of two dependency schemes:‘semantic’(UD) and ‘syntactic’(SUD).
+In Findings of the Association for Computational Linguistics: EMNLP 2021 (pp. 2987-2996).

 To run the experiment first install the dependencies:
 ```
 python3 -m pip install -r requirements.txt
 python3 -m pip install --no-deps --index-url https://pypi.clarin-pl.eu/simple combo==1.0.1

 ```

 You can choose a dry run, if you want to make sure, that no errors will occur outside of the long phases of the experiment (training).
 To do so, set `DRY_RUN` in *constants.py* to True.